Posterior Differential Regularization with f-divergence for Improving Model Robustness: Experiments

-One advantage of regularization methods is their compatibility with semi-supervised learning.
+\textbf{Semi-supervised Learning:} One advantage of regularization methods is their compatibility with semi-supervised learning.
 Given JR is not very effective for the fully-supervised learning, we focus on evaluating RPT and VAT with $f$-divergences under the semi-supervised setting.
-Specifically, we use the two sentence classification datasets, MNLI and SST-2, for this study.
-We hold out part of the label information for the training data.
+Specifically, we use the two sentence classification datasets, MNLI and SST-2, for training.
+We hold out $50\%$ of the label information for the training data.
 For standard BERT training, only the labelled part is used.
 For both RPT and VAT variants, the rest unlabelled data is also included for training.
 Both the cross entropy loss and the regularization term are optimized for the labelled samples, whereas only the regularization term is used for unlabelled ones.

-Here, we leave out $50\%$ of the training data and compare model performance in terms of classification accuracy for both in-domain and out-of-domain datasets with the fully supervised case.
 Similar to the fully supervised setting, the models trained on MNLI is applied to HANS for evaluating the model robustness towards adversarial attack, and the models using SST-2 are applied to IMDB to assess the model performance under domain shift.
 Results are summarized in Table~\ref{tab:semi_half}.

 Compared with the fully supervised setting, all methods get lower classification accuracy across the board.
 Both RPT and VAT variants again improve over standard training for both in-domain and out-of-domain evaluations.
-It is worth mentioning that both SHL and JSD based VAT models trained with $50\%$ labelled data on SST-2 and MNLI are on par with the corresponding standard BERT training with the full training set which illustrates the advantage of choosing a proper regularization divergence for the semi-supervised setting.
-Compared with their RPT counterpart, VAT variants trained on SST-2 do not transfer so well to IMDB which further suggests that the data-dependent search for the most adversarial direction might be problematic for generalization to domains with style shift.
-With only half labelled data, Both RPT and VAT suffer a large drop on HANS and produce almost random predictions.
-This indicates that, even with proper regularization, the learned models are more likely to be affected by data bias when the data is not diverse enough.
+It is worth mentioning that both SHL and JSD based VAT models trained with $50\%$ labelled data on SST-2 and MNLI are on par with the corresponding standard BERT training with the full training set which illustrates the advantage of choosing a proper $f$-divergence for the semi-supervised setting.
+With only half labelled data, Both RPT and VAT suffer a large drop on HANS and produce almost random predictions, indicating the complimentary benefits of data diversity.
+We also further reduce the amount of labelled training data and observe the same trend where regularizing with different $f$-divergences can lead to improved data efficiency.
+This demonstrates the potential of posterior differential regularization for NLP with low-resource scenarios.